joncoop/codingbat-grader/README.md

 ## About

-CodingBat Grader is a tool that parse [CodingBat Teacher Reports](https://codingbat.com/report) and present student grades in a searchable, easy to view format.
+CodingBat Grader is a tool that parses [CodingBat Teacher Reports](https://codingbat.com/report) and presents student grades in a searchable, easy to view format.

 ## Downloads
 Get v0.9-beta.1